DayanneAraujo/TodoAPIManager/README.md

 - npx live-server (it should ask to install it if you don't have it)
 - localhost:port/dist/index.html

-Then, you should be able to see on the
+Then, you should be able to see data on the network tab / console.

 Enjoy it!